 Ephemera · Daniel Popper

 Projection-mapping the surface of Daniel Popper's Ephemera at Reno's first illuminated art festival — a monumental kneeling figure with antler crown crowned in floral light.
-Mid-install, an unforecast snowstorm rewrote the sculpture's surface in white.
+The night before the opening, an unforecast snowstorm rewrote the sculpture's surface in white.
 The studio re-tuned the entire visual language overnight to read on snow.

 - Brief